Accessibility in UX Design

 4. Control on Navigation

-Web navigation can be a difficult task for some users — particularly those with visual or motor impairments such as color blindness, low vision, or cerebral palsy.
+Web navigation can be difficult for some users — particularly those with visual or motor impairments such as color blindness, low vision, or cerebral palsy.
 To make web navigation simple for these users, designers should incorporate multiple forms of navigation into the design.
 This ensures users who rely on assistive devices or keyboard navigation can easily interact with the page.

 5. Context